ghimele/shell-config/README.md

 - For Bash shell I've created a simple script [oh-my-posh-install.sh](scripts/oh-my-posh-install.sh)

 - For PowerShell do the following steps:
+  - Run the [oh-my-posh-install.bat](scripts/oh-my-posh-install.bat) as Administrator to install:
+    - Windows Terminal
+    - PowehShell 7
-  - [oh-my-posh-install.bat](scripts/oh-my-posh-install.bat) to install PowehShell 7 and Oh My Posh
+    - Oh My Posh
   - open the PoweShell prompt as Administrator and run [oh-my-posh-config.ps1](scripts/oh-my-posh-config.ps1)

 ## Prerequisites